hyperledger/iroha/docs/source/guides/build.rst

   cmake --build build --target irohad -- -j<number of threads>

 .. note:: On Docker the path to a toolchain file is ``/opt/dependencies/scripts/buildsystems/vcpkg.cmake``.
-In other environments use the path you have got in previous steps.
+In other environment please use the path you have got in previous steps.

+Number of threads will be defined differently depending on the platform:
-.. note:: On Linux you can get an optimal number of threads via ``nproc``.
+- On Linux: via ``nproc``.
-  On MacOS check the number of  logical cores with ``sysctl -n hw.ncpu``.
+- On MacOS: with ``sysctl -n hw.ncpu``.
-  On Windows you can use ``echo %NUMBER_OF_PROCESSORS%``.
+- On Windows: use ``echo %NUMBER_OF_PROCESSORS%``.

 .. note:: When building on Windows do not execute this from the Power Shell.
 Better use x64 Native tools command prompt.

+Now Iroha is built.
+Although, if you like, you can build it with additional parameters described below.

 CMake Parameters
 ^^^^^^^^^^^^^^^^

 We use CMake to build platform-dependent build files.
 It has numerous flags for configuring the final build.
 Note that besides the listed parameters cmake's variables can be useful as well.
 Also as long as this page can be deprecated (or just not complete) you can browse custom flags via ``cmake -L``, ``cmake-gui``, or ``ccmake``.

 .. hint::  You can specify parameters at the cmake configuring stage (e.g cmake -DTESTING=ON).